+2021 2020

-2020 AED'000 2019 AED'000
+AED'000 AED'000

+A. 1 T F0.2F6 44.000

-At 1 January 44,998 37,767
+At 1 January 59,356 44,998

-Charge during the year 10,612 4,967
+(Reversal)/ charge during the year (9,913) 10,612

-Profit in suspense 3,746 2,264
+(Reversal)/ profit in suspense (932) 3,746

-At 31 December 59,356 44,998
+At 31 December 48,511 59,356

-(d) In certain cases, the Company continues to carry certain classified doubtful financing and delinquent accounts on its books which have been fully provided.
+- (d) In certain cases, the Company continues to carry certain classified doubtful financing and delinquent accounts on its books which have been fully provided.
 Profit is accrued on most of these accounts for litigation purposes only.
-As at 31 December 2020 and 2019, legal proceedings are pursued for some of these accounts by the Company in the normal course of business.

-(e) In determining the recoverability of Islamic financing products, the Company considers any change in the credit quality of the Islamic financing products measured at amortised cost from the date credit was initially granted up to the end of the reporting period.
+As at 31 December 2021 and 2020, legal proceedings are pursued for some of these accounts by the Company in the normal course of business. - (e) In determining the recoverability of Islamic financing products, the Company considers any change in the credit quality of the Islamic financing products measured at amortised cost from the date credit was initially granted up to the end of the reporting period.
 The concentration of credit risk is limited due to the fact that the customer base is large and unrelated.